who-biz/verus-pbaas/README.md

 10,200 VRSCTEST is a base cost (covering 200 VRSCTEST `currencyregistrationfee`, and 10k VRSCTEST `pbaassystemregistrationfee`).
 Additional registration costs may be necessary, depending on currency definition specifics.

-For this chain, we will be generating both a PBaaS chain (`chipstensec@`), and a gatewayconverter chain (`Cashier.chipstensec`).
+For this chain, we will be generating both a PBaaS chain (`chipstensec@`), and a gatewayconverter chain (`bridge.chipstensec`).
 We will be initially contributing a basket of currencies to the gateway converter.
 In example below, we are sending `15000 VRSCTEST` and `100 KMD` to fund the basket.

 ```
 # send vrsctest